 The Bug Factory

 On our biggest table we set out samples of multiple different kinds of bugs kids could make, and all the materials to make those bugs or any other bug they wanted to create.
 It included a poster that showed anatomy of an ant and a spider and examples of a few other kinds of bugs.
-Our samples included:
+There are so many ideas to include in your possible samples:

-For the one of the left, this idea came from Danielle’s Place, where she has a great description of the steps for making it.
+For the one of the left, the idea came from Danielle’s Place, where she has a great description of the steps for making it.
 We only suggested this one to our oldest kids (age 6 and 7) because it was over the head of our littlest ones (age 3 and 4).
-The wings accordion fold into a stack you can hide under the caterpillar.
+The wings accordion fold into a stack you can hide under the caterpillar – you have to be fairly precise to get the fold to work well.
 My co-teacher made this sample at home, where she only had blue masking tape.
 She used oil pastels to cover that with the drawing.
 Beige or white tape would work better.

 The one on the right is a simplified version.
-To get the accordion fold to work, you have to be pretty precise… this other is a little easier, and you just roll the wings up around the butterfly as shown in the small pictures, which let you tuck the butterfly into a “cocoon” toilet paper roll.
+You just roll the wings up around the butterfly as shown here, and then you tuck the butterfly into a toilet paper roll “cocoon”.

-Paper Plate Roly Poly.
 Another idea from Danielle’s Place – check there for full directions.
-She recommends making it with triangles of cardboard, but we just cut a paper plate into triangles.
-Then you fasten with a brad, add antenna and a smile, and tape on pipe cleaner legs.
+She recommends making it with triangles of cardboard, but we trimmed part of the rim off a paper plate, and then cut the paper plate into triangles.
+Punch a hole in the tips of the triangles.
+Then you fasten with a brad, add antenna and a smile, and tape on pipe cleaner legs, or eggs made from the rim of the paper plate.
 This rolls up into a full circle like a roly poly bug does when you poke at it.
-Tip for the antenna… I’d been gluing them on, which wasn’t working great, but one of my six year old students figured out it worked better to punch holes, and twist the antenna through them.
+Tip for the antenna… I’d been gluing them on, which wasn’t working great, but one of my four year old students figured out it worked better to punch holes, and twist the antenna through them.
 I love getting ideas from my kids!

 These bugs (which are not insects – they’re crustaceans) are very easy to find in many regions – just flip over an old piece of wood or a log and you may find some.
 You can learn more about them at Preschool Powol Packets.
 (Trivia: They’re also an interesting study in language variations in the US.
 Depending on where you’re from, you might call them a roly poly, a potato bug, wood louse, pill bug, or something else – see language map here: www4.uwm.edu/FLL/linguistics/dialect/staticmaps/q_74.html)